-We solve this problem in the following way: We linearize the theory around a classical solution.
+We solve this problem in the following way: We linearize the theory around the classical solution.
 The linearized theory breaks the $U(1)$ symmetry and shows nonvanishing thermal masses, hence the perturbative construction works as in the massless model treated in \cite{DHP}.
 The $U(1)$ symmetry is recovered for the full theory which then has a massless mode in agreement with the Goldstone theorem.

-We work in the framework of perturbative algebraic quantum field theory (pAQFT) \cite{BF00, BDF09, BFV03, HW01, HW02, FredenhagenRejzner}, see also the recent books on the subject \cite{Rejzner,Duetsch}.
+As mentioned before, we shall work in the relativistic quantum field theory setting called {\it perturbative algebraic quantum field theory} (pAQFT) \cite{BF00, BDF09, BFV03, HW01, HW02, FredenhagenRejzner}, see also the recent books on the subject \cite{Rejzner,Duetsch}.

 The paper is organised as follows.
 In the next section we shall briefly recall the framework of pAQFT, the key steps in the construction of the KMS state performed in \cite{FredenhagenLindner} and few facts about the principle of perturbative agreement \cite{HW05} by which we can move the thermal mass into the free theory \cite{DHP}.
 The third section contains the perturbative analysis of the massive complex scalar field with a $|\varphi|^4$ interaction, expanded around a solution with a nonvanishing condensate.
 We shall then discuss the construction of the interacting state at finite temperature over the condensate and we analyze its adiabatic limit.
 The forth section contains the discussion of the formation of the condensate in connection to the spontaneous symmetry breaking.
 We shall actually see that the symmetry is effectively broken in the background theory while it is recovered in the exact theory where it is thus spontaneously broken.